5 tips for negotiating a car’s price at a dealership

 The 3-dealership rule can help you find the most competitive offer on whatever car you’re interested in buying.
 Simply do a quick Google search and find the closest 3 dealerships to your house.
 Pick a weekend that works best for you and make the time to go to all 3 of them.

 Once you’ve gone to all 3 dealerships, you’ll have a good idea of which one has the best deal on the car you’re interested in and can use offers from competing dealerships as leverage when it comes to negotiating the price of the car you want.

 2. Shop near the end of the month

 There are a few times of the year that are better than others when it comes to buying a car.
 The general rule though is to shop for and negotiate a car’s price at the end of the month.
 Salespeople have monthly targets, and they’re sometimes willing to play ball to lower the price in order to hit those targets near the end of the month.

 But don’t wait until the very last day of the month.
 Some dealerships have fiscal months that end a few days before the calendar month, and salespeople might hit their targets a few days early.
 Instead, aim for shopping a few days to a week before the month ends for the best chance at a killer deal.

 And for the absolute best deal, shop near the end of December, when salespeople are trying to get rid of old models and hit both yearly and monthly goals at the same time.

 3. Get pre-approved for a car loan before visiting the dealership

 Dealership financing is convenient, but it’s not always the best deal.
-Before you drive away with the car of your dreams, take the time to compare your options and see if you can get a better deal from a bank, credit union or online lender.
+Before you drive away with the car of your dreams, take the time to compare your financing options and see if you can get a better deal from a bank, credit union or reputable online lender.